 Does it live up to the reputation the Schecter name has deservedly earned, and how does it stack up against other intermediate-level guitars from major brand names?

 At the time I purchased my Omen I was searching for an inexpensive guitar I could detune, and maybe beat up a little without feeling too badly about it.

 That doesn’t mean I was looking for a piece of junk, though.
 I knew I wanted something that sounded decent, stayed in tune and if it looked good that was an added bonus.

-The Omen 6 fit the bill in a few different ways, and I can say it’s probably the best three hundred bucks I ever spent on guitar gear.
+The Omen 6 fit the bill in a few different ways, and I can say it’s probably the best $300 guitar I've ever handled.
+Of course the price has bumped up a bit in the 15 years since, but the Omen is still a great guitar for the money.
 While it is certainly not on the same level as high-end Schecters, I feel confident saying that it blows other similar guitars in its price range out of the water.